DiffyA/GSoC2018/docs/_posts/2018-06-08-Getting-acquainted-with-the-tech.markdown

 To summarize these two components, we can say that Soledad throws the heavy punches; it is in charge of providing persistent and synchronized storage across different devices, while Bonafide is the component responsible for making sure a user is who it states it is.

 Having contextualized LEAP's projects and the software components that the password manager will rely on, we can start to discuss its creation.
-My goal is to leverage these two systems in order to creat... **Syn: password manager which prioritizes data confidentiality and availability above all**.
+My goal is to leverage these two systems in order to create... **Syn: a password manager which prioritizes data confidentiality and availability above all**.
 However, Syn will be different than many existing managers (KeePass, LastPass, etc.), because it will have two very important characteristics: **native synchronization across devices**, and **cryptographically secure data storage**.
 These two aspects will be explained in further detail in an upcoming post, where I will compare Syn to existing managers as well as describe its features.

 -V.